Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 #### 4. Sales Analysis by Customers
 - Who are the top and lowest sales-contributing customers from 2011 to 2014?
 - Who are the yearly top sales-generating customers?
-- Who are the Key customers from the highest sales-contributing country (United States)?
+- Who are the key customers from the country with the highest sales contribution (United States)?

 #### 5. Sales Analysis by Customer Segment
 - Which customer segment is driving the most revenue?